waffle-iron/ge/README.md

 GE++ (Game Engine++) Compiler was built based on the structure of C++ and Java.
 The compiler was made using C#.
 It is an iterative project for Automata/Compiler Design and a partial requirement Bachelor of Science in Computer Studies Major in Computer Science

 This project is on progress and is expected to finish next year.
+See progress on https://waffle.io/plmdc/ge

 ## Prerequisites